weareblahs/WSAUtilities/README.md

 Checks for updates of Windows Subsystem for Android.

 ## TODO: Fixes and Improvements
- - ~~Name change migration from WSAtools to WSAUtilities~~ Finished since v0.0.9
+- [x] Name change migration from WSAtools to WSAUtilities (Finished since v0.0.9)
- - ~~Turn Windows Features On or Off in batch script (WSAInstall)~~ Now uses DISM to turn it on.
+- [x] Turn Windows Features On or Off in batch script (WSAInstall) (Now uses DISM to turn it on.)
- - curl: https://store.rg-adguard.net/api/GetFiles (POST?) and get MSIX URL.
+- [ ] curl: https://store.rg-adguard.net/api/GetFiles (POST?) and get MSIX URL.
 Currently guiding users who uses this script to copy the link from https://store.rg-adguard.net/.
 (InstallWSA)
-   - ~~Using a mirror on Google Drive / s-ul.eu could work on this case?~~ Mirror option added (WSAMirror)
+- [x] Alternate mirror option: Using a mirror on Google Drive / s-ul.eu could work on this case?
+(WSAMirror) (OneDrive Mirror option added)
- - ~~Check if using Windows 11.
-Accepting versions starting `22*.*`~~ See v0.0.6.
+- [x] Check if using Windows 11.
+Accepting versions starting `22*.*` (See v0.0.6.
 Added checks before running WSAUtilities as launcher.
-See [here](https://dev.to/weareblahs/i-found-it-the-most-complex-way-to-check-operating-system-build-number-before-running-an-batch-script-1cmc) for explaination.
-(WSAUtilitiesLauncher)
+(WSAUtilitiesLauncher) See [here](https://dev.to/weareblahs/i-found-it-the-most-complex-way-to-check-operating-system-build-number-before-running-an-batch-script-1cmc) for explaination).
- - ~~XAPK Installation~~ See v0.0.3 for initial version.
-(InstallXAPK)
+- [x] XAPK Installation (See v0.0.3 for initial version.
+(InstallXAPK))
- - Screenshot does not work at this moment as it returns white screen on output PNG file (Screenshot / ScreenshotDT)
+- [ ] Screenshot does not work at this moment as it returns white screen on output PNG file (Screenshot / ScreenshotDT)
- - ~~Multilanguage~~ Multilanguage system finished.
-Now waiting for people to translate
+- [x] Multilanguage (Multilanguage system finished.
+Now waiting for people to contribute translation through pull requests)
- - ~~Installation falied for other packages other than the main one (InstallXAPK)~~ Fixed on v0.0.9
+- [x] Installation falied for other packages other than the main one (InstallXAPK) (Fixed on v0.0.9)
- - Install Aurora + Microsoft Launcher post-install (InstallWSA / InstallWSAMirror / ~~Standalone Script~~)
+- [x] Install Aurora + Microsoft Launcher post-install (InstallWSA / InstallWSAMirror / Standalone Script) (Working - as an option.)
- - Migrate all config stuffs to `WSAUtilities.inf`
+- [x] Migrate all config stuffs to `WSAUtilities.inf` (Migration complete.
+See 0.0.9.)